 Project staff have developed learning materials and easy-to-read books that are available in both Zulu and English.
 The topics covered in these books include early literacy development, parenting, HIV/AIDS and resilience.
 The facilitators are provided with all units (lesson plans), as well as posters and leaflets where these are appropriate and available.
 The project supplies stationery for the adult, teenage and children’s groups.

 A facilitator’s guide and learner’s workbook were developed to share the projects approach to family literacy.
-The project offers the Introduciton to Family Literacy course to other NGOs and government departments.
-Likewise for our hc-IMCI programme we developed a facilitator’s guide and learner’s workbook in English and Zulu.
+The project offers the Introduction to Family Literacy course to other NGOs and government departments.

 Challenges and Future Plans

 The main barrier to the smooth running of group sessions is posed by the members’ workload.
 Women will miss sessions when they have to cut thatching grass, re-thatch their homes, or rebuild/plaster walls.
 If a government-funded initiative requires short-term workers, FLP group members are often the first to apply and as a result will be absent from the sessions for the duration of the contract.